-If you’re looking for any easy way to improve your brain power, check out these brain-boosting beverages.
-They are quick, easy, and you probably have at least one of them in your cupboard or refrigerator right now.
+If you’re looking for an easy way to improve your brain power, check out these brain-boosting beverages.
+They are quick, and easy, and you probably have at least one of them in your cupboard or refrigerator right now.

 Let’s face it…the brain is important.
 It is the control station of your body, keeping all systems — heartbeat, respiration, blood circulation, and much more — working perfectly.
 The brain is necessary for thinking, planning, emotions…everything.
 So, it’s important to keep your brain in perfect working order, and brain boosters can help you do that.

 Here are 3 brain-boosting beverages scientifically proven to support cognitive function.

 If you’re a coffee drinker, you already know that there’s nothing like a strong cup of coffee to wake up you and your brain.
 A major reason for this effect is that coffee contains a powerful stimulant– caffeine.

 How does caffeine wake you up?
 It’s simple, really.
 Caffeine simply blocks the adenosine receptors in your brain that promote sleep.
 The result is increased attention and wakefulness.